nymtech/docs/content/quickstart/run-a-mixnode.md

 Note that your node's public key is displayed during startup, you can use it to identify your node in the list.

-Now that you've got it running, have a look at the [mixnode docs](../../mixnet/mixnodes) to find our more about configuration options.
+Now that you've got it running, have a look at the node docs to find our more about configuration options.
 There are also some tips for running on AWS and other cloud providers, some of which require minor additional setup.

+Tip: you might want to run the node in `screen` or `tmux` if you install it on a server and want to be able to detach your ssh session.

 {{% notice info %}}
 If you run into trouble, please ask for help in the channel **nymtech.friends#general** on [KeyBase](https://keybase.io).